Towards a Happy Workplace

 Talent Cultivation and Development

-The training plan covers onboarding programs, professional development, managerial training, job rotation training, and strategic learning.
-These programs are designed for all employees and management levels, and are delivered through in-person courses, online learning, and external seminars.
-Post-training evaluations, including assessments, feedback, and effectiveness reviews, are arranged based on course type.
-Employees are also encouraged to obtain relevant certifications.
+The training framework covers new employee onboarding, professional development, leadership training, job rotation training, and strategic programs.
+It targets all employees and management levels, with diverse formats including in person sessions, online learning, and external seminars.
+Post-training assessments, feedback collection, and effectiveness evaluations are conducted based on the nature of each course, and employees are encouraged to pursue relevant certifications.

-At the end of each year, departments submit training plans for the following year, which are consolidated and approved by the General Manager for implementation.
-Except for mandatory training, all other courses are flexibly planned according to practical and strategic needs, ensuring that employee development progresses in line with the company’s direction.
+At the end of each year, all departments submit training plans for the following year, which are then consolidated and approved by the General Manager.
+Aside from mandatory courses, all other training programs are flexibly designed based on operational practices and strategic needs to ensure that employee development progresses in step with the company’s growth.

 Billion | ||||||||